Ren0k/Project-Atmospheric-Drag/README.md

 Other limitations and bugs:
 - The information required to do these calculations can not be obtained with kOS alone.
 A copy of your 'partdatabase.cfg' and your vessel's .craft file have to be put in the correct folder for use by the tool
-- Airbrake Deployment angle is bugged in KSP; a bug report is filed.
+- **Airbrake** Deployment angle is bugged in KSP; a bug report is filed.
 The bug is actually coded in this script, and if it is fixed in KSP this will have to be adjusted here.
+You should not have to worry about this, just be aware it exists.
-- Engine Plates are currently bugged in KSP; a bug report for this is filed.
+- **Engine Plates** are currently bugged in KSP; a bug report for this is filed.
 This is NOT coded into the script, engine plates do not apply their drag cubes.
-You will have to manually enter drag cube values
+You will have to manually enter drag cube values.
-- Fairings work by procedural drag cube generation.
+- **Fairings** work by procedural drag cube generation.
 The process KSP uses to do this can not be re-created, and if you use fairings manual values have to be entered.
 A tool is used to guesstimate the values, but it is not too accurate.
 - Cargobay part exclusion can not be determined, you will have to specify which parts are excluded if you have a cargobay fitted.
 - Simple non-stock/modded parts will work; more complex non-stock parts that have different variants and modules might not work